MicrosoftDocs/fabric-docs/docs/data-science/semantic-link-power-bi.md

 Power BI connectivity is at the core of semantic link in Microsoft Fabric.
 This article describes the ways that semantic link provides connectivity to semantic models for users of the Python pandas and Apache Spark ecosystems.

 A semantic model usually represents a high data standard that's the result of upstream data processing and refinement.
-Business analysts can use semantic models to:
+Business analysts can:

-- Encode their domain knowledge and business logic into Power BI measures.
+- Encode domain knowledge and business logic into Power BI measures.
-- Create Power BI reports from semantic models.
+- Create Power BI reports by using semantic models.
 - Use these reports to drive business decisions.

-When data scientists try to duplicate business logic in code languages or environments, it can lead to critical errors.
-Semantic link bridges the gap between the semantic models and the [!INCLUDE [fabric-ds-name](includes/fabric-ds-name.md)] in [!INCLUDE [product-name](../includes/product-name.md)] experience.
+When data scientists working with the same semantic models try to duplicate business logic in different code environments or languages, critical errors can result.
+Semantic link bridges the gap between semantic models and the [!INCLUDE [fabric-ds-name](includes/fabric-ds-name.md)] in [!INCLUDE [product-name](../includes/product-name.md)] experience.
 Semantic link reduces data mismatch and provides a way for business analysts and data scientists to collaborate seamlessly.

 Semantic link offers connectivity to: